 - reliable monitoring of FSS intake at a national level so as to be able to establish regulatory limits

-- ban on advertising on children’s shows of foods with HFSS content and celebrity endorsements of such foods
+- the ban on advertising on children’s shows of foods with HFSS content and celebrity endorsements of such foods

-- additional taxation on the purchase of ultra-processed commodities and sugar sweetened beverages
+- additional taxation on the purchase of ultra-processed commodities and sugar-sweetened beverages

-- policy convergence between nutrition, agriculture, food industry and health sectors to bring about reduction in FSS
+- policy convergence between nutrition, agriculture, food industry and health sectors to bring about a reduction in FSS

 - consumer awareness through public health campaigns, school education programmes